yixuanx/mymarkets/README.md

 ## Summary:
-In the AI era- be prepared for the ai leading tech to serve business...
+In the AI era- be prepared for the AI leading tech to serve business...

 ## Codes /&contacts: